Vairn/Discworld-Novelette/Occupational_Hazard.md

 Death studied Vimes with the intensity of someone examining a complex equation that wasn't adding up correctly.

 I...
-CAME TO COLLECT COMMANDER VIMES.
+CAME TO GUIDE COMMANDER VIMES'S TRANSITION.
 HIS HOUR HAS STRUCK.
 BUT...

 "But?"
 Vimes asked, though he wasn't entirely sure he wanted to know the answer.

 BUT I CANNOT.
 THERE IS...
 SOMETHING...
-PREVENTING THE COLLECTION.
+PREVENTING THE TRANSITION.

 The assassin looked between Death and Vimes with the expression of someone whose professional understanding of the universe had just been significantly complicated.

-"You can't collect him?"
+"You can't guide his transition?"

 NO. HIS LIFE TIMER CONTINUES TO RUN, BUT SOMETHING IS...
 INTERFERING...
 WITH THE NATURAL PROCESS.